hasanzaidi/doctors-rota-generator/README.md

 1. Only one doctor can work on an anti-social shift (i.e. long day or Night, either weekend/weekday)

 ## Rules for swaps
-1. Cannot have more than 3-way swap (to ease complexity on doctors to stick to it)
+1. Cannot have more than 3-way swap (to ease complexity on doctors to remember it)
 1. When doing a long day/night on a weekend, can split over multiple weekends (to make swaps easier)

 ## Future features